Lex45x/ops-bro/docs/README.md

 ## Listener

 Each listener represents a source of incoming HTTP requests.
 E.g.: You want to build one-way integration between Gitlab and Jira.
-So, in this case you will be **listen** to Gitlab events an then change state of the Jira issues accordingly.
+So, in this case you **listen** to Gitlab events and change state of the Jira issues accordingly.
 As a result you will create a single Listener, called gitlab.
 See an example below.
 ```json
 {